bsstahl/BienOblige/docs/use-cases/create-actionitem.md

         .Content("This is the content of the simplest possible Action Item", "text/plain")) .Build();

-// Act
 var client = _services.GetRequiredService<ApiClient.Activities>();
 var response = await client.Publish(activity);
 ```

-We use the builder pattern with the *ActivityBuilder* to create a single *Activity* that describes the creation of the *ActionItem*.
+We use the builder pattern with the *CreateActionItemActivityBuilder* to create a single *Activity* that describes the creation of the *ActionItem*.
 The *Actor* in this case is a service that is creating the *ActionItem*, identified by the URI `https://example.com/services/example-service-1`.
 The *ActionItem* has values for the *name* and *content* fields, which is the minimum information required for creation.
 Ids and other default information, such as Object types, publication date, and the default *completionMethod*, will be filled-in by the system.
 The *Activity* is then published using the *ApiClient*.

 This code results in the following *Json* document being published by the *ApiClient* to the **Bien Oblige** API: